retrocomputacion/retrobbs/readme.md

 ---
 # 5 Installation/Usage
-After making sure you have installed all the required python modules, and extra software, just unpack this archive into a directory of your choice.<br>
+After ensuring you have installed all the required python modules and extra software, just unpack this archive into a directory of your choice.<br>
 If you're upgrading a previous installation, make sure to not overwrite your configuration files with the ones included as example.

-  **NOTICE**: Starting at v0.20 all text parameters in the config file are expected to be encoded in *ASCII*, if you're updating from v0.10 remember to convert your *PETSCII* parameters.
+  **NOTICE**: Starting at v0.20, all text parameters in the config file are expected to be encoded in *ASCII*, if you're updating from v0.10, remember to convert your *PETSCII* parameters.

 You can run this script from a command line by navigating to the Installation